 Manhatten From Top Of The Rock

-*At the 9/11 museum, we actually experienced the opposite and were ushered in Quicker than those needing to by tickets as we were pass-holders.
+*At the 9/11 museum, we actually experienced the opposite and were ushered in Quicker than those needing to buy tickets as we were pass-holders.

 Value For Money – We have mentioned this extensively so won’t go on again, but this isn’t the best in value in terms of possible savings.

-You will obviously have your own Idea of which attractions you wish to visit when travelling to New York But we do feel some of the C3’s offerings are stronger than others.
+You will obviously have your own Idea of which attractions you wish to visit when traveling to New York But we do feel some of the C3’s offerings are stronger than others.